artsy/artsy.github.io/_posts/2019-01-23-artsy-engineering-hiring.md

 The most recent trend in hiring is the take-home exercise.
 The goal is honorable - have the candidate produce code on their own time, so they aren't overwhelmed with the pressure of an audience.
-We've found that it's not fair to require this early in the hiring process, and it's not informative later in the process.
+We've found that it's not fair to require this early in the hiring process, and it's not informative later in the process; by the time an take-home challenge would be appropriate, we have already evaluated the candidate's technical skills to our satisfaction (more on that later).

 This strategy also assumes the candidate has time to work on homework.
 Many single parents do not for example, nor do engineers who care for family members.
 There can also be misalignment on the expected time to complete a